-Why the regulator makes these inspections
+Why does the regulator make these inspections?

-As the UK's regulator for workplace pensions, it's The Pensions Regulator's responsibility to ensure employers comply with their auto-enrolment duties according to the Pensions Act 2008.
+As the UK's regulator for workplace pensions, it's The Pensions Regulator's responsibility to ensure employers meet their auto-enrolment duties in accordance with the Pensions Act 2008.
 This involves the regulator visiting employers to check that they're complying with their duties and any other legal requirements, such as paying contributions on time.